Melanee-Melanee/Adaptive-Learning-by-ChatGPT/README.md

 # ChatGPT-Melanee

-All of this repo codes are developed by ChatGPT!
+All of this repo codes are developed by artificial intelligence of ChatGPT!

 https://openai.com/blog/chatgpt/